 “Our findings also indicate that, in the university environment, engaging in a supply role on behalf of the wider social group can act as a kind of social cement, and that our respondents often wanted to 'do their bit' for the group by accessing drugs for less well connected friends.”

-Because some dealers sell for minimal profit, the study concluded that “social supply” should become a distinct criminal offence, to differentiate the type of low-level dealer most common in universities from career drug sellers driven entirely by profit.
+The study concluded that “social supply” should become a distinct criminal offense in order to differentiate the type of low-level dealer most common in universities from career drug suppliers driven by profit.
 Which is a nice thought, as well as making a fair bit of sense.
-But considering that last year the Home Office was still doing stuff like banning khat – an incredibly mild herbal stimulant – any softening in their position looks highly unlikely.
+But considering that last year the Home Office was still doing stuff like banning khat—an incredibly mild herbal stimulant—any softening in the government's drug policies looks highly unlikely.

-As with the external narcotic industry, the university marketplace is going through huge changes.
+As is the case with the larger narcotics industry, the university marketplace is going through huge changes.
 Mephedrone flung open the door to the online trade of new and familiar psychoactive substances in 2008, and change has been rapid since then.
-What’s more, while the array of substances available today would bemuse the average student stoner of the 1970s, the alphabet soup of research chemicals and grey market substances is surely going to multiply as authorities keep on banning them, and chemists keep on tinkering with them until they’re legal again.
+What’s more, while the array of highs available today would bewilder the average student stoner of the 1970s, the alphabet soup of research chemicals and gray market substances is surely going to multiply as authorities keep on banning them and chemists keep on tinkering with them until they’re legal again.

-Of course, while the landscape might be changing, the law and the risk is not.
-So if you are going to chance it, maybe consider who might end up busting through your door – armoured police, or a bunch of masked maniacs waving pick-axes at your flatmates.
+Of course, while the landscape might be changing, the law and the risks are not.
+So if you are going to chance dealing, maybe consider who might end up busting through your door—armored police, or a bunch of masked maniacs waving pickaxes at your roommates.